INTRODUCTION

 DIVIDEND

-In line with our commitment to delivering returns to our shareholders, the Board of Directors is pleased to recommend a dividend of 3 kobo per 50k share.
-If this recommendation is endorsed by the shareholders at this meeting, a total sum of N426.7million out of the Profit After Tax will be paid as dividend to all our shareholders.
+In line with our commitment to delivering returns to our shareholders, the Board of Directors is pleased to recommend a dividend of 5 kobo per 50k share .
+If this recommendation is ratified by the shareholders at this meeting, a total sum of N711.4 million out of the Profit After Tax will be paid as dividend to all our shareholders.

 BOARD